Jebel Jassassiyeh: Boat carvings

 The boats are of different sizes and types, and some contain oars while others do not.
 Two main types of dhows are included in elevation drawings: battils and baqarahs.
-Archaeologist William Facey has inferred that some of the elevation drawings are meant to represent pearling crafts due to the prominence of the boats' oars.
+British archaeologist William Facey has inferred that some of the elevation drawings are meant to represent pearling crafts due to the prominence of the boats' oars.
 Because the battils and baqarahs contained rudders, he concludes that the elevation drawings could not have been carved earlier than 1000–1200 AD.

 In later carvings, the boats appeared with sails.
 In some of the rock carvings, sails appear without boats.
 Some of the ancient carvings were modified at later periods, with devices such as ropes and anchors being added.

 The earliest date of origin for the carvings is inconclusive.
-Archaeologist Muhammad Abdul Nayeem (1998) tentatively dated the earliest of the carvings to the third century BC, whereas William Facey (1987) dated the earliest plan and elevation drawings to the tenth century AD.
+Archaeologist Muhammad Abdul Nayeem (1998) tentatively dated the earliest of the carvings to the third century BC, whereas William Facey (1987) dated the earliest plan and elevation drawings to the eleventh century AD.
 A study conducted in 2012 which tested nine samples of carvings, including boat carvings, concluded that the oldest of the samples had a minimum age of less than 300 years.
 The study found no evidence to support the view of the carvings dating back millenniums.